 Mr. Zane asked if there were any public comments on agenda items only to be voted upon by the Supervisors at this meeting.
-Dave Greene, Blue Ridge Trail asked why we are tar & chipping roads when they won’t last.
-Why not just pave the roads.
+There were none.

-Mr. Zane made a motion, seconded by Mr. Wengrzynek to accept the minutes of last month’s regular meeting.
+Mr. Wengrzynek made a motion, seconded by Mr. Zane to accept the minutes of last month’s regular meeting.
 All voted aye.
-Mr. Wengrzynek made a motion to accept the cash report, seconded by Mr. Zane.
+Mr. Zane made a motion to accept the cash report, seconded by Mr. Wengrzynek.
 All voted aye.
 Mr. Gallagher made a motion to pay all bills as presented, seconded by Mr. Zane.
 All voted aye.

-The fire company and ambulance reports were read.
+The Fire company and ambulance reports were read.
 There was no EMA report.
-The recycling report was read and placed on file.
 The Roadmaster report was placed on file.

 OLD BUSINESS: None

-Mr. Wengrzynek made a motion, seconded by Mr. Gallagher to award the bid to Barletta Materials at $144,784.90.
+Mr. Zane made a motion, seconded by Mr. Gallagher to award the bid to Pocono Spray Patching at a cost of $57,761.68.
 All voted aye.